5-second summary

 Mindful leadership is a leadership style in which managers learn how to consciously cultivate their ability to be present, open-minded, and compassionate when interacting with their team members – and they show the same care and consideration to themselves.

-Practice Opportunity: Choose a few meetings this week – I would recommend starting with one-on-one check-ins – where you will practice interacting mindfully with your colleague.
-Experiment with how long you’re able to channel that mindfulness – you’ll likely find you’re able to grow your “presence muscles” and stamina as time goes by.
+Practice opportunity: Choose a few meetings this week (your one-on-one check-ins are a great place to start) to practice mindful interactions.
+Experiment with how long you’re able to channel that mindfulness.
+You’ll likely find you’re able to grow your “presence muscles” and stamina as time goes by.

 3. Master the art of active listening

-Active listening can be summed up as listening to another person with the intent of hearing them, understanding their message, and retaining what they say.
+Similarly to staying present, active listening – meaning listening to another person with the intent of hearing, comprehending, and retaining what they say – is crucial for compassionate leadership.
 Rather than just waiting for your turn to talk or leaping to judgment of what your conversation partner is saying, listen deeply to both the words being said and the energy and emotion of the person speaking.
-Being curious about others’ perspective helps you collaborate and innovate with your team, even in difficult situations.

 4. Know your triggers

 We all have personal triggers, especially in the context of having difficult conversations.
-Leaders in particular can benefit from a familiarity with their personal triggers – especially when it comes to interacting with direct reports.
+Leaders in particular can benefit from a familiarity with their triggers.
 What kinds of interactions get your hackles up?
 What sorts of behaviors throw you off your leadership game?
-Maybe you hate gossip, or can’t stand being interrupted.
-Take note of these idiosyncrasies – recognizing them is half the battle.
+Maybe you hate gossip or can’t stand being interrupted.
+Take note of these idiosyncrasies—recognizing them is half the battle.

 5. Go beyond empathy and step into action

-Rather than avoiding difficult feedback or shying away from issues that require tough conversations and decisions, lean into those moments with courage, candor, and care.
-Honor the discomfort, but step forward anyway to say what needs to be said in a kind, value-driven way.
+Being a compassionate leader doesn’t mean avoiding the tough stuff.
+As leadership expert, Rasmus Hougaard, explains, compassionate leadership is knowing “how to do hard things in a human way.”
+So, lean into difficult moments with courage, candor, and care.
+Honor the discomfort but step forward anyway to say what needs to be said in a kind, value-driven way.